Stay abreast of COVID-19 information and developments here

 TO YOUR ESTATE PLAN?

 This has now changed, however.
 Treasury was of the view that the exemption was creating opportunities for double non-taxation in cases where the foreign host country either doesn’t impose income tax on employment income, or taxes such income at a significantly lower rate.
-With effect from 1 March 2020, Section 10(1)(o)(ii) has been amended to allow the first R1.25 million of foreign remuneration to be exempt from tax in South Africa.
+With effect from 1 March 2020, Section 10(1)(o)(ii) was amended to allow the first R1.25 million of foreign remuneration to be exempt from tax in South Africa.

 Many South Africans are either trustees or beneficiaries of a local trust.
-If you’re a trustee, complications may arise if you wish to relocate.
+If you are a trustee, complications may arise if you wish to relocate.
 You may in fact need to resign as trustee.
 The Master of the High Court may require that you furnish security, unless there are grounds for exemption.
 If no security can be provided, the Master may request that you be removed as a foreign trustee.

 Then there are also implications if beneficiaries living abroad are in need of financial assistance, and the trustees authorise trust distributions to these beneficiaries.
 When a capital gain is distributed to a non-SA resident trust beneficiary, the conduit principle (shifting the tax burden to the beneficiary) will not apply and the trust will pay the taxes at a higher effective rate of 36%.

 Punitive taxes imposed by some other jurisdictions present a further potential challenge.
-If you as a beneficiary are living in the US, UK or Australia and receive distributions from foreign trusts, including South African trusts, then those countries may hit you with punitive taxes.
+If you as a beneficiary are living in the US, UK or Australia and receive distributions from foreign trusts, including South African trusts, those countries may hit you with punitive taxes.
 If a local or an offshore trust has beneficiaries in these jurisdictions, it’s crucial to obtain expert advice before any distributions are considered.

 In broad terms:

 To complicate matters further, the US Foreign Accounts Tax Compliance Act (FATCA) requires trustees or the relevant financial institution managing the trust assets to report to SARS that a US resident or green card holder is a beneficiary of a trust, and SARS will report the same to the IRS.
-Similarly, resident beneficiaries may be subject to certain Foreign Bank Account Report (FBAR) requirements directing them to declare to the IRS if they have funds available outside the US.

-In terms of the Common Reporting Standards (CRS), the details of settlors and beneficiaries of trusts must be recorded, and this information is available to all CRS-member countries, including South Africa, Mauritius, the Channel Islands, Australia and the UK.
+In terms of the Common Reporting Standards (CRS), the details of settlors and beneficiaries of trusts must be recorded, and this information is available to all CRS member countries, including South Africa, Mauritius, the Channel Islands, Australia and the UK.

 If you need any information or assistance with regard to any aspect of estate planning, please contact Christine Bornman at christineb@privatewealth.sanlam.co.za or Stanley Broun at stanleyb@privatewealth.sanlam.co.za.